zwieb4ck/four-fronts/README.md

 For mongodb register an account and a cluster at (MongoDB Atlas)[https://www.mongodb.com/] or ask me for my cluster.

 ## Login and enjoy!

+To develop the project please fork it, create a branch and create a pull request afterwards.
+Thank you!